 Dr. Naik and his team evaluate the way you walk, run, throw, and perform other movements to ensure that you’re moving in the safest, most efficient way possible.
 Your physical therapist also custom designs exercises to help build your strength and optimize your performance.

-Find out how to repair your injury and prevent injuries in the future by setting up a sports medicine consultation at Alta Orthopedics by phone or through the online form.
+Find out how to repair your injury and prevent injuries in the future by setting up a sports medicine consultation with Amish Naik MD PHD Orthopedic Surgery by phone or through the online form.